Governance

 Stream level

 The Weekly Stream Review is how the Product Team can gauge the performance of the Stream Team.
 The review consists of multiple dashboards of trends for the key product and business metrics related to the value streams of the Stream Team as well as the product as a whole.
+For teams whose value stream includes acquisition or engagement, the review should also include go-to-market metrics such as customer acquisition cost, channel efficiency, awareness reach and message-to-action conversion.
+A team whose product metrics are improving while acquisition is flat has built something great that nobody is finding — that gap should surface in the weekly review.
 The purpose is to identify trends in the metrics so that teams can get ahead of any potential issues.
 It also provides the Product Team the opportunity to validate their assumptions about the correlation between the product metrics and the business metrics.
 If the metrics are consistently not being achieved then the Product Team should restructure or disband the Stream Team.

 Product level